zed-industries/zed/docs/src/key-bindings.md

 ### Non-QWERTY keyboards

-As of Zed 0.162.0, Zed has some suppoort for non-QWERTY keyboards on macOS.
+As of Zed 0.162.0, Zed has some support for non-QWERTY keyboards on macOS.
 Better support for non-QWERTY keyboards on Linux is planned.

 There are roughly three categories of keyboard to consider: